gorhamc/ynab/README.md

 cli for now is simply an easy way for me to execute and test code.
 I have plans for it to be a lot more valuable in the future but for now it doesn't really do anything.

 This is a small project primarily to help me learn Rust.
-I'm developing this fully 'in the open' so I can solicit more experienced Rustacean friends for feedback and tips to aid my learning.

 PR's are welcome from anyone.